dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 When executing an extension instance member, we stated earlier that the member is invoked with the original receiver as `this` object.
 We still have to describe how that works, and what the lexical scope is for those members.

-Inside an extension method body, `this` is bound to the original receiver, and the static type of `this` is the `on` type (which may contain type variables as usual).
+Inside an extension method body, `this` does not refer to an instance of a surrounding type.
+Instead it is bound to the original receiver, and the static type of `this` is the declared `on` type of the surrounding extension (which may contain unbound type variables).

 Invocations on `this` use the same extension method resolution as any other code.
 Most likely  the current extension will be the only one in scope which applies.
+It definitely applies to its own declared `on` type.

 Like for a class or mixin member declaration, the names of the extension members, both static and instance, are in the *lexical* scope of the extension member body.
 That is why `MySmart` above can invoke the static `smartHelper` without prefixing it by the extension name.
 In the same way, *instance* member declarations (the extension members) are in the lexical scope.

-If an unqualified identifier may lexically resolve to an extension method, the invocation becomes an explicit invocation of that extension method on `this` (which we already know has a compatible type for the extension).
+If an unqualified identifier lexically resolves to an extension method of the surrounding extension, then that identifier is not equivalent to `this.id`, rather the invocation is equivalent to an explicit invocation of that extension method on `this` (which we already know has a compatible type for the extension): `Ext<T1,…,Tn>(this).id`, where `Ext` is the surrounding extension and `T1` through `Tn` are its type parameters, if any.
+The invocation works whether or not the names of the extension or parameters are actually accessible, it is not a syntactic rewrite.

 Example: